tim-schilling/dsf-working-groups/active/security.md

 ## Future membership

-Answer the following questions here:

-- Who is eligible to join?
-Any volunteer, or are there specific requirements?
+The team does not have a fixed size.
+The team decides when new members are needed.
+New members are chosen from a list of volunteers.
+If there are no qualified volunteers the team will place an advertisement on the Django website.

+Members must opt-in to remain on the team on an annual basis.
+They may also leave for any reason.

+Members can also be removed by:

+- Becoming disqualified by the Code of Conduct working group
+- A vote of the Steering Council
+- The full consensus of the rest of the Security Team

+### Membership requirements

+Members should possess some  knowledge of the following topics, but not necessarily all of them.

+- Building Django applications
+- Contributing to Django
+- Web applications
+- Web security
+- Software security

-- How do people who want to join sign up / volunteer / express interest?
+### How to join
-- How will decisions on adding/removing members be handled?

-For the last question, we suggest picking one of the following:

-- Direct membership: new members may self-nominate; the team/WG will vote (50%+1) to approve/deny new members; the team/WG will directly vote on new Chair/Co-Chairs.
-(This is the appropriate model for most team/WGs).
+Any person can volunteer to join the security team by opening a PR to this repository, adding themselves to the team list.
+The team/WG will vote (50%+1) to approve/deny new members; the team/WG will directly vote on new Chair/Co-Chairs.

-- Board-managed: new members may self-nominate, but must be voted in by the Board.
-The Board must approve changes to the Chair/Co-Chair.
-(This is the appropriate model for sensitive, community based teams/WGs, such as the Ops Team, or WGs with large budgets ($thousands/year).)
-- Steering Council-managed: new members may self-nominate, but must be voted in by the Steering Council.
-The Steering Council must approve changes to the Chair/Co-Chair.
-(This is the appropriate model for sensitive teams/WGs, such as the Mergers team.)
+The PR's description should include the following:

+- Why do you want to join the team?
+- What is your history of using Django as a developer?
+- What is your history of contributing to Django?
+- What security experience do you bring that would be helpful to the team?

 ## Budget